-We Discuss D. H. Lawrence’s Story, The Fox
+We Discuss D. H. Lawrences’s Story, The Fox

 I talk about how I almost believed…